-A question that often comes up: “Can I legally record images in and around my car with a dashcam?”
+A question that sometimes comes up: “Can I legally record images in and around my car with a dashcam?”
 The answer to this question varies quite a bit within Europe.
-In a number of European countries a dashcam is completely legal, while in some other countries there are somewhat stricter regulations regarding the use of a dashcam.
-It is useful to know what the regulations in your country say about the use of a dashcam, but of course also what the regulations are in the countries you travel through.
-In this blog we explain what you should pay attention to when you use a VIOFO dashcam and what you can or cannot do with the images.
+In a number of European countries, a dash cam is completely legal, while in some other countries there are somewhat stricter regulations regarding the use of a dash cam.
+It is useful to know what the regulations in your country say about the use of a dashcam, but of course also what the regulations are of countries you travel through.
+In this blog we explain what you should pay attention to when using a VIOFO dashcam and what you may or may not do with the images.

 We kick off with the countries where you can use a dashcam without or with few restrictions.
 In countries such as the Netherlands, Spain and Italy it is completely legal to use a dashcam.
-It is allowed to record images here and also to use them as evidence in a lawsuit.
-It is therefore always a good idea to install a dashcam in your car to feel safer in traffic.
+It is allowed to record images here and also to use them as evidence in a court case.
+It is therefore always a good idea to install a dash cam in your car to feel safer in traffic.